sankalpswamy/StatsHelper/README.md

 # StatsHelper
 Program that can help calculate many basic operationns used in for Math 242 at CSUSM

 This program is designed to help students in Math242 (Statistics) at California State University, San Marcos.
-This C++ program provides basic data analysis operations for a set of numbers read from an input file.
+This html program provides basic data analysis operations for a set of numbers read from an input file.
 The program allows the user to:

     View the raw data.
     Calculate the minimum, maximum, range, and average.